NORMAL β Benet turned the ball over on three of its first four possessions in the Class 4A Illinois State University Supersectional on Monday night.

 One might think that was a bad omen.

-The Blue Devils didn’t score for over five and a half minutes, digging an early hole they’d never be able to fully get out of as Benet punched its ticket to the Class 4A state tournament with a 58-50 victory.
+The Blue Devils didnβt score for more than 5 1/2 minutes, digging an early hole they never would fully get out of as Benet punched its ticket to the Class 4A state finals with a 58-50 victory.

-Benet (31-5) advances to play Evanston at 6 p.m. in a semifinal at the University of Illinois' State Farm Center on Friday.
+Benet (31-5) advanced to play Evanston (30-5) at 6 p.m.
+Friday in a state semifinal at the University of Illinois' State Farm Center.
 Quincy closed its season with a 31-4 record.

-Quincy waited far too long to mount a late rally, failing to score for over the first five minutes of the fourth quarter.
-Benet didn’t exactly run away and hide during the drought, but solid work from the foul line was enough to secure Benet’s fourth trip to the state tournament during Heidkamp’s tenure at the school.
+Failing to score for the first five-plus minutes of the fourth quarter, Quincy waited far too long to mount a late rally.
+Benet didnβt exactly run away and hide during the drought, but solid work from the foul line was enough to secure Benetβs fourth trip to the state finals during Heidkampβs tenure at the school.
 Benet has finished second in all three of its previous appearances at state.

-It was not without a few anxious moments though.
-After three quarters worth of offensive ineffectiveness, Quincy finally found its touch in the last two minutes, but was never quite able to reach a situation where it was a one possession game with the Blue Devils possessing the ball.
+This time was not without a few anxious moments.
+Quincy finally found its touch in the last two minutes but was never quite able to reach a situation where it was a one-possession game with the Blue Devils possessing the ball.

 Benet attempted 21 free throws in the fourth quarter, making 17.
 Benet went 22-for-27 from the foul line in the contest.